Scroll to top

 Frequently Asked Questions

 For most corporate travellers, Amman’s business districts carry manageable risk without dedicated close protection.
-Security drivers are recommended for airport transfers and intercity movement.
-For senior executives, government officials, or those with a profile in sensitive sectors (defence, energy, finance), close protection is appropriate.
+A vetted security driver for airport transfers, intercity movement, and movements outside the main diplomatic districts is the standard baseline.
+For senior executives, government officials, principals in sensitive sectors such as defence or intelligence-adjacent industries, or those with a high public profile, close protection is appropriate.

 Armed security in Jordan must be performed by Jordanian-licensed personnel.
-Foreign close protection officers can operate in an unarmed capacity.
-All armed protective security must be arranged through a licensed Jordanian security company.
+Foreign close protection officers can operate in an unarmed support capacity.
+All armed protective security must be arranged through a licensed Jordanian security company with the relevant Public Security Directorate authorisation.
+This is a legal requirement rather than a preference.

 Amman is one of the more stable capitals in the Middle East.
-The terrorism threat exists but Amman has not experienced a significant attack in nearly two decades.
-The primary risks for business travellers are petty crime in tourist areas and the regional instability risk that could affect Jordan rapidly if neighbouring conflicts escalate.
+The terrorism threat exists but the city has not experienced a significant attack in nearly two decades.
+Jordanian security services are regarded as capable and active.
+The primary risks for business visitors are petty crime in tourist areas and the regional instability risk that could affect Jordan rapidly if neighbouring conflicts escalate.
+Standard precautions and a vetted security driver provide an appropriate baseline for most visits.

 Get in Touch